junming259/dotfiles/README.md

 3. `Gdiff`: open `diff` comparing the version with current one
 4. `Gedit`: return to current copy

+Compare diff on two files:

+1. open one of files.
+2. `Gdiff other_files`

 ## Configuration
 Details for creating configuration files can be found